mwvgroup/pwv_kpno/rst_source/documentation/sites_and_settings.rst

 transmission due to PWV at any site within the `SuomiNet <http://www.suominet.ucar.edu>`_  GPS network.
 However, the package is configured by default to return models for Kitt Peak National Observatory.
-This page provides instructions on how to retrieve models for additional sites.
+This page provides instructions on how to add and retrieve models for additional sites.

 Available Sites and Settings
 ============================